ideal-lab5/Grants-Program/applications/etf_network.md

 When convenient, we will just use $CT$ to represent the output of the encryption function.

-Now, we will describe the future transaction pool in detail.
+Now, we will describe the timelocked-transaction pool in detail.

 **Setup**